 2024-25 SCHOLARSHIP RECIPIENTS

-This is a special occasion each year when scholarship recipients selected for their special accomplishments are honored and awarded their scholarships in a formal ceremony and social event open to Alphas and significant others.
+The Scholarship Banquet is a special occasion each year when scholarship recipients selected for their special accomplishments are honored and awarded their scholarships in a formal ceremony and social event open to Alphas and significant others.
 The following members were selected this year:

 John L. Banks Memorial Scholarship